Guide to Crypto Taxes in Singapore for 2023

 TokenTax content follows strict guidelines for editorial accuracy and integrity.
 We do not accept money from third party sites, so we can give you the most unbiased and accurate information possible.

-Singapore has a well-defined tax policy for cryptocurrency and is known as a crypto tax haven for both individuals and businesses.
+Singapore has a well-defined tax policy for cryptocurrency and is known as a crypto tax haven for individuals and businesses.
 There are good reasons why many exchanges, including Phemex and Crypto.com, are based there.
-In this article, we’ll look at common questions around Singapore crypto tax and more.
+In this article, we’ll look at common questions about Singapore crypto tax and more.

-Crypto taxes in Singapore are famously advantageous for both individuals and businesses, with no capital gains taxes for individuals.
+Crypto taxes in Singapore are famously advantageous for both individuals and businesses.
+There are no capital gains taxes for individuals.
 Singapore taxes crypto depending on the nature of your activity.

-If you trade crypto in the course of business (that is, you trade professionally), Singapore will look at your trades like any other income from business activity and subject your gains to income tax, meaning you’ll need to report these on your annual tax return.
+If you trade crypto during business, Singapore will look at your trades like any other income from business activity and subject your gains to income tax, meaning you’ll need to report these on your annual tax return.

-However, if you simply purchase crypto and hold for the long-term as an investment, your gains will not be subjected to capital gains taxes as Singapore does not impose these.
+However, if you purchase crypto and hold it for the long term as an investment, your gains will not be subjected to capital gains taxes as Singapore does not impose these.

 What are the crypto tax rates in Singapore?